Welcome to Gonzaga Law School!

 To be admitted to any bar, you will be required to sign a blanket waiver of confidentiality and are subject to independent verification of the items you report on the bar application.
 Any discrepancies between what the bar examiners find out about you and what you report to them may prevent you from being admitted based upon lack of good moral character.

-Employment During Law School
+Employment during Law School

 The first year of law school is a challenging experience that requires a significant commitment of time and energy.
 It is highly recommended that you do not work at outside employment during your first year of law school.

-As a rule of thumb, you should plan to spend three hours of study time for each credit hour you are registered for.
+You should plan to spend three hours of study time for each credit hour you are registered for.
 This does not count the extra time it will take to prepare for examinations or write papers.
 If you are registered for 15 credit hours per week, you should plan to spend at least 45 hours studying.

 On average, you should spend 60 hours a week on law school (15 hours in class, and 45 hours outside of class).
 Initially, the time commitment may be even higher.